 As we reset post pandemic, providers and payers are in an excellent position to prioritize a reallocation of health care expenditures driven primarily by individual and population health gains.

-The delivery of low-value care poses a major challenge for the US health care system, leading to patient harm, worsening disparities, and wasteful spending, and potentially substituting for investments in high-value care.1 The onset of the COVID-19 pandemic in early 2020 led to a significant reduction of both high-value and low-value care.
-This once-in-a century disruption that nearly shut down all elective medical care provided an unprecedented opportunity to restructure and align provider- and consumer-facing incentives with the value of care delivered, reallocating more resources to high-value, underutilized services and decreasing utilization of low-value care.2 In this issue of The American Journal of Managed Care®, Shahzad and colleagues report that this “silver lining” of the pandemic may have been partially achieved.3 After the use of selected high-value and low-value services declined to 53.2% and 56.2% of baseline, respectively, at their April 2020 nadir, by 2021 the high-value services rebounded faster and more completely than low-value services on average, suggesting that high-value services may have been prioritized in the recovery.
-However, only a small number of services were studied and substantial heterogeneity in the recovery rates was reported, in that some low-value services rebounded quickly and some high-value services failed to reattain prepandemic levels.
+The delivery of low-value care poses a major challenge for the US health care system, leading to patient harm, worsening disparities, wasteful spending, and the potential substitution for investments in high-value care.1 The onset of the COVID-19 pandemic in early 2020 led to a significant reduction of both high-value and low-value care.
+This once-in-a-century disruption that nearly shut down all elective medical care provided an unprecedented opportunity to restructure and align provider- and consumer-facing incentives with the value of care delivered, reallocating more resources to high-value, underutilized services and decreasing utilization of low-value care.2 In this issue of The American Journal of Managed Care®, Shahzad and colleagues report that this silver lining of the pandemic may have been partially achieved.3 After the use of select high-value and low-value services declined to 53.2% and 56.2% of baseline, respectively, at their April 2020 nadir, by 2021 the high-value services rebounded faster and more completely than low-value services on average, suggesting that high-value services may have been prioritized in the recovery.
+However, only a small number of services were studied, and substantial heterogeneity in the recovery rates was reported, in that some low-value services rebounded quickly and some high-value services failed to reattain prepandemic levels.

 The lack of a consistent relationship between value and decision-making by both patients and clinicians during the pandemic showed that there is substantial room for improvement in the attention given to health care spending efficiency.
 The authors noted that yet-to-be-implemented targeted interventions are needed to achieve a far-reaching and lasting reduction of low-value care.
 As a drastically different delivery system continues its transformation post pandemic, there is still time for policy makers, health plans, and providers to take advantage of this unprecedented opportunity.